Nazek-Altayeb/fun-times/README.md

 - The base code is taken from Code institute walkthrough project, i have extend the functionalities in both frontend and backend according to my system design and logic.
 - References have been added to the code where i bring code from different external resources.

+**Documentation**
+- At some part of the Readme.md and ManualTest.md, i follow the design of the following [Readme.md](https://github.com/SandraBergstrom/travel-tickr/tree/main)
 # **Aknowledgement**
 - I programmed the project with the help of the open resource code os the Code Institute LMS, and i extended it the way that serve my idea.
 - Many thanks to Mentor **Antonio Rodriguez** for continuous helpful feedback.